-Links back and traffic to your website can help somewhat with Google natural search, which never hurts (and negative PR has been deliberately used on many occasions for just this reason).
+Links back and traffic to your website can help somewhat with Google natural search, which never hurts (and negative PR has been deliberately used on many occasions by SEO specialists for just this reason).

-After a crisis it pays – perhaps after a short gap – to ramp up positive PR for a while so that negative publicity slips down the Google rankings (that sounds more cynical than it’s intended to be), and to use any recent fame to capitalise with the media.
+After a crisis it pays – perhaps after a short gap – to ramp up positive PR for a while to turn opinions around and so that negative publicity slips down the Google rankings (that sounds more cynical than it’s intended to be) — and, of course to use any recent ‘fame’ to capitalise on media recognitions/interest.

 It rarely. however, pays to leave loose ends.
 They will almost always come back and bite you later.

 So depending upon circumstances, yes, it’s possible to come out shining.
-To date I’ve rarely had a crisis where something good hasn't resulted for the business.
+To date I’ve rarely had a crisis where something good fails to emerge for the business.
 A well handled, honestly lead crisis management campaign can win hearts and minds as easily as they were challenged in the first place.

 And, of course, prevention and planning will make any crisis far easier to deal with.

 Originally published October 2018.
 Moved to new blog, January 2020